Dark Side of the Town, Penrith

 Terrain

-Courses do not go into Penrith town centre.
-Courses visit a mix of older residential housing, industrial estate, playing fields and some darker parkland where street lighting will be non existent.
-Mostly the surface underfoot will be tarmac or pavement but there are areas of grass which courses will need to cross.
-Both courses also cross the A6 where particular care needs to be taken.
+Courses visit a mix of residential housing and the town centre.
+Mostly the surface underfoot will be tarmac or pavement but there may be small areas of grass which courses may need to cross.
+Both courses also cross the A6; consider using the crossing points marked on the map and take care.

 Entries

 Email Keith to reserve your map, indicating which course you would like to select.
-Please do this on or before Sunday 16th November (we will be map printing Monday). £2 per map, cash payable on the night – please bring the correct change if possible.
+Please do this on or before Sunday 8th March (we will be map printing Monday).
+Fees are £2 per map, cash payable on the night – please bring the correct change if possible.

 Safety, clothing etc

-Sunset is 16:04.
-By 5.30pm it will be very dark.
-You will need a headlamp or torch – there are parts of the courses that have zero street lighting so in these areas it will be a true night event.
+Sunset is 18:04.
+By 18:30pm it should be almost dark.
+You will need a headlamp or torch to read the map and there is one stretch which has no street lighting.
 Please wear something bright/hi viz and suitable warm clothing for the conditions.
 You may wish to wear shoes with a little grip and perhaps not your best clean trainers…..

-There will be vehicle traffic and pedestrians – please be patient and courteous.
+There will be vehicle traffic and pedestrians, particularly in the town centre – please be patient and courteous.
 There are some narrow alleyways and underpasses.
 Please take corners wide, and make sure you do not run into anyone.
-The route to the start and back from the finish crosses a busy road via a Pelican crossing; please use this.

 Social